 Property and belongings of the deceased person

 The property will be made secure and any keys or property belonging to the deceased that family and friends have should be handed in for safekeeping.
-All property should be recorded and handed into the Client Financial Affairs Team.
+All property should be recorded and handed into the Client Finance Team.
 Oldham Council will then issue a receipt for any property handed in.